Rakvere

 Rakvere is the administrative center, or county seat, of Lääne-Viru County in northern Estonia, about 100 km southeast of Tallinn and 20 km south of the Gulf of Finland and the Baltic Sea.
+In 2026, like in 2023, Rakvere received a Green Destinations Gold Award after having been selected in 2021 as part of the Top 100 Destination Sustainability Stories.
 In 2022, Rakvere was one of 10 ACES European Towns of Sport.
-In 2023, Rakvere won the Green Destinations' Silver Award after having been selected in 2021 as part of the Top 100 Destination Sustainability Stories.

 Rakvere boasts a distinctive architectural feature: the Rakvere door.
 Reflecting German baroque cabinets of the 17th and 18th centuries and the expressionist style of the 1920s, the wooden Rakvere door has a pointed, raised rectangle in the center.
 In 2023, there were 15 Rakvere doors on 13 houses.

 Name

 A settlement called Tarvanpea, which means the 'head of an aurochs', was first mentioned in 1226 in the Livonian Chronicle of Henry.
 This Danish stronghold was first recorded as Wesenbergh, the Middle Low German adaptation of Tarvanpea, in 1252, and, up until the early 20th century, the town was widely known as Wesenberg.
 The name Rakovor appears in 1268 in the Russian Novgorod First Chronicle, and present-day Rakvere is associated with Rägavere, in which vere in Estonian refers to a topographical feature.
 Rakvere has also been referred to as Tarvanpää.